tomasnr13/FEUP-ESOF/README.md

 Empower Students with the tools for a simpler, faster and better workflow.

+For UP students who need to plan group schedules,
+The Uni Workluster is a mobile app
+That allows the easy creation of groups and overlapping of schedules between students.
+Unlike SIGARRA, our product is user and mobile friendly.

 ## Main Features

  - Feature 1 - Intersect schedules from a specified group of students in order to find shared free time slots.